revloc02/dndMarkdown/colver-5e-homebrew.md

    * A missing family heirloom
    * An artifact
    * Trying to figure out who you are
-   * Understanding of why you have special abilities
+   * Understanding of why you have special powers
 * Quest:
    * Destroy something evil
    * Performing a task for the king, chief, or leader